A Modern Collaboration With Mark Twain In 'Prince Oleomargarine'

 On what Mark Twain's children would have made of the new story

 Philip: I hope they would have liked it.
-There's a fantastic quote from Susy Clemens, who I think may have been Mark Twain's favorite daughter, and in one particularly poignant passage of her biography that she wrote of her own father, she wrote "I have wanted Papa to write something that reveals something of his kind and sympathetic nature."
+There's a fantastic quote from Susy Clemens, who I think may have been Mark Twain's favorite daughter, and in one particularly poignant passage of her biography that she wrote of her own father, she wrote, "I have wanted Papa to write something that reveals something of his kind and sympathetic nature."
 And those are the things, those are the elements that really need to exist in any excellent piece of children's literature.
 And so those are the things that we tried to help Twain bring into this book.

 Erin: I think if we had set this book out to please Mr. Twain, that we would have failed, and I think we knew that from the get-go.
 And I think he'd be happy to be published today, and I think that he'd grumble that we collaborated with him, because we're not qualified — and we're not.
 But I think that we were qualified to make Susy happy, and so that's how we approached the book.